jwonghk/Soccer-team-data-management/README.md

   goals concealed, game won, game lost, position
 - Edit a player's goals scored, goals concealed, game won, game lost, position status
+- I want to be able to retrieve the players that have entered to the database from last time and do modifications to them if needed
+- I want to be able to save the players that I have input to the database this time